The reverse mathematics of the pigeonhole hierarchy: Abstract

 \section{Abstract}

 The infinite pigeonhole principle for $k$ colors ($\RT^1_k$) states, for every $k$-partition $A_0 \sqcup \dots \sqcup A_{k-1} = \NN$, the existence of an infinite subset~$H \subseteq A_i$ for some~$i < k$.
 This seemingly trivial combinatorial principle constitutes the basis of Ramsey's theory, and plays a very important role in computability and proof theory.
 In this article, we study the infinite pigeonhole principle at various levels of the arithmetical hierarchy from both a computability-theoretic and reverse mathematical viewpoint.
-We prove that this hierarchy is strict over~$\RCA_0$ using an elaborate iterated jump control construction, and study its first-order consequences.
+We prove that the hierarchy of pigeonhole principles induced by restricting instances to levels of the arithmetic hierarchy is strict over~$\RCA_0$ using an elaborate iterated jump control construction, and study its first-order consequences.
 This is part of a large meta-mathematical program studying the computational content of combinatorial theorems.